 - Exercise, if possible, 5 days a week.
 Discuss an appropriate regimen with your doctor.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
-Refrigerate probiotic supplements for best results.
+- Probiotic supplement (containing Lactobacillus acidophilus), 5 to 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
+Refrigerate your probiotic supplements for best results.
 In cases of severe immunosuppression or immunodeficiency, probiotics may not be appropriate.
 Speak with your doctor.

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tablespoon of oil 1 - 2 times daily, to help decrease inflammation and help with immunity.
-Cold water fish, such as salmon or halibut, are good sources.
-Omega-3 fatty acids may increase the effects of blood-thinning medications.
-Speak to your doctor to determine if these are right for you.
-High doses of omega-3 fatty acids may increase the chance of bleeding and may interact with blood-thinning medications, such as warfarin (Coumadin) and others.
+- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules, or 1 tablespoon (15 mL) of oil, 1 to 2 times daily, to help reduce inflammation and enhance immunity.
+Cold-water fish, such as salmon or halibut, are good sources.
+Omega-3 supplements may increase the blood-thinning effects of certain medications, such as warfarin (Coumadin) and aspirin.
+Speak to your provider.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of bone cancer based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- a person's physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.
-Homeopathic treatment, especially in the case of cancer, should only be used under the guidance of a licensed and certified homeopath.
+You should only use homeopathic treatment, especially in the case of cancer, under the guidance of a licensed and certified homeopath.

-While acupuncture does not treat for cancer, evidence suggests it can be a valuable therapy for cancer related symptoms, particularly the nausea and vomiting that often accompany chemotherapy treatment.
+While acupuncture does not treat cancer, evidence suggests it can be a valuable therapy for cancer-related symptoms, particularly the nausea and vomiting that often accompany chemotherapy treatment.
 Studies show that acupuncture may help reduce pain and shortness of breath.
 Acupressure (pressing on rather than needling acupuncture points) may also help control breathlessness.
 Patients treat themselves using this technique.

 Some acupuncturists prefer to work with a patient only after the completion of conventional medical cancer therapy.
 Others provide acupuncture or herbal therapy during active chemotherapy or radiation.
 Acupuncturists treat cancer patients based on an individualized assessment of the excesses and deficiencies of qi (energy) located in various meridians.
 In many cancer-related cases, a qi deficiency is detected in the spleen or kidney meridians.